Mahindra8252/BookMyDoctor/README.md

 ## 📖 About The Project

 Docleus is a cutting-edge healthcare management platform that bridges the gap between patients and healthcare providers.
-Built with modern web technologies, it streamlines doctor appointments, promotes mental health awareness, and leverages AI-powered diagnostics to enhance patient care.
+Built with modern web technologies, it streamlines doctor appointments.
 Our mission is to make quality healthcare accessible, efficient, and patient-centric.

 ### ✨ Why Docleus?

 - 🎯 **Patient-First Approach** - Intuitive interface designed with users in mind
 - 🔒 **Secure & Compliant** - Industry-standard security practices for sensitive health data
-- 🤖 **AI-Powered Insights** - Smart symptom analysis for preliminary health guidance
 - 📱 **Responsive Design** - Seamless experience across all devices
 - ⚡ **Real-Time Updates** - Instant appointment confirmations and notifications